Webb telescope spots its first star - and takes a selfie

-WASHINGTON (AFP) - Star light, star bright, the James Webb Space Telescope has seen its first star (though it wasn't quite tonight) - and even taken a selfie, Nasa announced on Friday (Feb 11).
+WASHINGTON • Star light, star bright, the James Webb Space Telescope has seen its first star - and even taken a selfie, Nasa announced on Friday.

-The steps are part of the months-long process of aligning the observatory's enormous golden mirror that astronomers hope will begin unraveling the mysteries of the early Universe by this summer.
+The steps are part of the months-long process of aligning the observatory's enormous golden mirror that astronomers hope will begin unravelling the mysteries of the early universe by this summer.

-The first picture sent back of the cosmos is far from stunning: 18 blurry white dots on a black background, all showing the same object: HD 84406 a bright, isolated star in the constellation Ursa Major.
+The first picture sent back of the cosmos is far from stunning: 18 blurry white dots on a black background, all of the same object: HD 84406 a bright, isolated star in the Ursa Major constellation.

 But in fact it represents a major milestone.
 The 18 dots were captured by the primary mirror's 18 individual segments - and the image is now the basis for aligning and focusing those hexagonal pieces.